isfaidaznam/loan-repayment-prediction/README.md

 - verification_status
 - purpose

-Below are the sample code snipet for the following transformation.
+Below is an example code snipet for the following transformation.
 ``` python
 def transform_home_ownership(text):
     # The values where set based on failure rate that was calculated within 01_data_analysis.py